ibm-cloud-docs/hs-crypto/hs-crypto-concepts.md

 ### Keep Your Own Key
 {: #kyok-concept}

-{{site.data.keyword.hscrypto}} supports Keep Your Own Key (KYOK) feature.
+{{site.data.keyword.hscrypto}} supports the Keep Your Own Key (KYOK) feature.
 You can configure the master key to take the full control of the cloud HSM, so that you have full control and authority over encryption keys that you can bring, control, and manage.
-No one except you have access to your data.
+No one except you have access to your encryption keys.

 ### PKCS #11
 {: #pkcs-concept}